 If you Google Maude, you’ll likely be disappointed, as there are just a few facts commonly known about Maude: she bought a car in 1928 which she entered into the Indianapolis 500 using the name M.A.
 Yagle to avoid detection (which promptly failed), and she won the Indianapolis 500 in 1929 with Ray Keech, entered the race again in 1930, failed to qualify in 1931 and disappeared from the motorsport world, her obituary not even acknowledging her accomplishments.

 And while all of that is mostly true, there is more to Maude’s story.

-Maude Yagle was born Maude Fengley on March 19, 1883, to Frank Fengley and Flora Renn.
+Maude Yagle was born Maude Fagley on March 19, 1883, to Frank Fagley and Flora Renn.
 Maude was born and grew up in Shamokin, Pennsylvania – a small coal-mining town.

 As such, her father – like his father, was a coal miner.
 And like many who worked in the coal mines, it was a dangerous job and the pay was low.
 By the time Maude was 17, she and her older sister Jennie were both working in a stocking factory while her 13-year-old brother, Raymond worked as a day laborer to help make ends meet for the family of nine.

 By 1910, Maude had moved from her family home to Philadelphia, likely in search of opportunities greater than what she might have in Shamokin.
 The 1910 Census has Maude listed as a lodger in a home on Columbia Avenue and she worked as a loomer in a mill.